-- Summer internship will enable you to gain practical, professional experience.
+- Help in getting summer internships that will enable students to gain practical, professional experience.

 What (Otterbein has) outlined as a curriculum addresses some of the concerns I have seen, and that is having an engineer that has an understanding of the both the electrical and mechanical issues in the design of high-power electrical equipment.
 Having the fundamental understanding of the interaction of these systems from electrical, mechanical and thermal standpoints would be an asset to any systems engineer.